-Asian carp threaten to decimate Great Lakes ecosystems.
+Invasive carp threaten to decimate Great Lakes ecosystems.
 Their DNA has been found in Lake Michigan and in the navigation channels connecting the Mississippi River System to the Great Lakes.
-The National Wildlife Federation is leading the charge to ensure the Illinois and Federal governments take all necessary immediate measures to prevent Asian carp from entering the Great Lakes, while working towards permanent separation of Lake Michigan from the Mississippi River System.
+The National Wildlife Federation is leading the charge to ensure the Illinois and Federal governments take all necessary immediate measures to prevent invasive carp from entering the Great Lakes, while working towards permanent separation of Lake Michigan from the Mississippi River System.

-Finally, detecting new invaders quickly, and responding rapidly to eliminate them, is essential to limiting impacts and costs when prevention fails.
+Detecting new invaders quickly, and responding rapidly to eliminate them, is essential to limiting impacts and costs when prevention fails.
 However, federal and state agencies generally lack the resources needed to monitor for new invasions, and to quickly respond when found.
 Such delays give invaders time to reproduce, increase in numbers, and spread, making extirpation or control much more difficult.
 The National Wildlife Federation supports stronger federal funding for early detection and rapid response efforts.

 Five ways to participate in the 50th anniversary celebration!Read More